 BORN WILD: There's something wild about you.
+Anytime you'd like something to climb or swing on, it's conveniently there!
+It could be a chandelier, rope, cable, vine or so on.
 An animal (any type approved by the director) follows you and usually doesn't do much of consequence.
 It can't speak or use items.
 It has 20 HP, and can only be knocked unconscious, not killed.
 Three of its stats (your choice) are equal to 2 + your number of montages; the remaining stats are 0.